mroman-ibs/FuzzyResampling/README.md

 The following procedures are available in the library:

 - Resampling procedures:

-    -   *classicalBootstrap* - classical approach based on Efron’s method,
+  - *ClassicalBootstrap* - classical approach based on Efron’s method,
-    -   *VAmethod* - resampling method which preserves the value and ambiguity (see (Grzegorzewski, Hryniewicz, and Romaniuk 2020a)),
+  - *VAMethod* - resampling method which preserves the value and ambiguity (see (Grzegorzewski, Hryniewicz, and Romaniuk 2020a)),
-    -   *EWmethod* - resampling method which preserves the expected value and width (see (Grzegorzewski, Hryniewicz, and Romaniuk 2020b)),
+  - *EWMethod* - resampling method which preserves the expected value and width (see (Grzegorzewski, Hryniewicz, and Romaniuk 2020b)),
-    -   *VAAmethod* - resampling method which preserves the value, left-hand and right-hand ambiguities (see (Grzegorzewski and Romaniuk 2022)),
+  - *VAAMethod* - resampling method which preserves the value, left-hand and right-hand ambiguities (see (Grzegorzewski and Romaniuk 2022)),
-    -   *VAFmethod* - resampling method which preserves the value, ambiguity and fuzziness (see (Grzegorzewski, Hryniewicz, and Romaniuk 2020a)),
+  - *VAFMethod* - resampling method which preserves the value, ambiguity and fuzziness (see (Grzegorzewski, Hryniewicz, and Romaniuk 2020a)),
-    -   *dmethod* - resampling method which preserves the left end of the cores and increments (see (Romaniuk and Hryniewicz 2019)),
+  - *DMethod* - resampling method which preserves the left end of the cores and increments (see (Romaniuk and Hryniewicz 2019)),
-    -   *wmethod* - resampling method which uses the special *w density* to “smooth” the output fuzzy value (see (Romaniuk and Hryniewicz 2019)).
+  - *WMethod* - resampling method which uses the special *w density* to “smooth” the output fuzzy value (see (Romaniuk and Hryniewicz 2019)).

 - Random generation of the initial samples:

   - *GeneratorNU* - generation of the initial sample using the normal and uniform distributions (see (Grzegorzewski, Hryniewicz, and Romaniuk 2020a)),
   - *GeneratorNExpUU* - generation of the initial sample using the normal, exponential and uniform distributions (see (Grzegorzewski, Hryniewicz, and Romaniuk 2020a)).

 - Applications of the bootstrapped samples:

   - *OneSampleCTest* - estimation of the p-value of the one-sample test for the mean (see (Lubiano et al. 2016)),
   - *TwoSampleCTest* - estimation of the p-value of the two-sample test for the mean (see (Lubiano et al. 2016)),
   - *SEResamplingMean* - estimation of the standard error or the mean-squared error for the mean (see (Grzegorzewski and Romaniuk 2021)).

 - Additional procedures:

   - *BertoluzzaDistance* - calculation of the Bertoluzza et al.’s
     distance (aka the mid/spread distance, see (Bertoluzza, Corral, and Salas 1995)).

 ## Installation